 Instead of assigning messaging points to a linear, paginated timeline, take a visual angle: Creatively plot them across a single space, and allow the audience to explore your ideas in the order they choose.
 Like with Google Maps, they'll see the big picture at the outset and decide where and how closely they want to zoom in.
 By displaying a large, branched narrative, a speaker invites the audience to participate in the presentation from the beginning.

 Live observations and feedback can guide the discussion in its most natural direction, as well as allow a speaker to move things around or add points of interest to their presentation before transitioning to a single path of thought.

-If you could see inside your brain, that’s what's going on.
-Things are firing in all different directions and trying to squeeze that into the margins of a linear presentation is a limiting translation.
+That's what's going on inside your brain.
+Things are firing in all different directions, and trying to squeeze that into the margins of a linear presentation is a limiting translation.

 Whether B2B or B2C, a presentation that invites engagement around an idea while it's being presented yields something that is meaningful for everyone: a creative visualization that displays spatially and proportionally how ideas interact with one another.

 - Prezi: Prezi is a cloud-based software tool that allows you to take your audience on a journey between non-static slides.
 It can help create a narrative in a nonlinear way that is more about telling a story than presenting a rigid idea.